-Potential acquirers often seek 'lock-up' agreements from principal shareholders of the target company to tender their shares or vote in favour of the merger.
+Potential acquirers often seek "lock-up" agreements from principal shareholders of the target company to tender their shares or vote in favour of the merger.
 Such agreements are typically entered into simultaneously with the signing of the merger agreement.

-As a matter of Delaware law, restrictions imposed under such tender or voting agreements, together with the obligations of the company's directors under the terms of the merger agreement, may not be so broad as to impede the directors' ability to exercise applicable fiduciary duties and entirely preclude the company from pursuing a better offer from a competing bidder.
+Under Delaware law, restrictions imposed under such tender or voting agreements, together with the obligations of the company's directors under the terms of the merger agreement, may not be so broad as to impede the directors' ability to exercise applicable fiduciary duties and entirely preclude the company from pursuing a better offer from a competing bidder.
 Depending on circumstances, lock-up agreements also may be subject to restrictions under SEC regulations.